The Lambrechts-Stanley Model of Configuration Spaces: Labeled graph complexes

-The general framework of \textcite[Appendix C]{Willwacher2016} shows that to twist a right (co)module, one only needs to twist the (co)operad.
-As before, the condition on the arity zero component of the Hopf cooperad provides the Hopf structure on the twisted comodule.
+The general framework of operadic twisting, recalled in Section~\ref{sec:operadic-twisting}, shows that to twist a right (co)module, one only needs to twist the (co)operad.
+Since our cooperad is one-dimensional in arity zero, the comodule inherits a Hopf comodule structure too (Lemma~\ref{lem:tw-hopf-comod}).